-FPF has an Ethics and Data in Research Working Group.
-This group receives late-breaking analysis of emerging US legislation affecting research and data, meets to discuss the ethical and technological challenges of conducting research, and collaborates to create best practices to protect privacy, decrease risk, and increase data sharing for research, partnerships, and infrastructure.
+FPF also has an Ethics and Data in Research Working Group.
+This group receives late-breaking analysis of emerging legislation affecting research and data, meets to discuss the ethical and technological challenges of conducting research, and collaborates to create best practices to protect privacy, decrease risk, and increase data sharing for research, partnerships, and infrastructure.
 Learn more and join here.

 Featured